 Sustainability

-The outdoor apparel world has seen a sizable uptick in the use of sustainable practices in recent years, and ski jackets are no exception.
-Two key measures include recycled materials and PFAS or PFC-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
-With many states stepping up to ban the sale of items that include PFCs, the outdoor industry is seeking better solutions for water- and stain-resistant finishes (for more, you can read about Patagonia’s take on the issue).
-Bluesign-approved fabrics are also becoming more common, indicating that the materials have been sourced and produced to minimize their overall impact on the environment.
-Finally, many companies make products with a Fair Trade certification, which helps ensure the fair and ethical treatment of workers.
+The outdoor apparel industry has seen a continuous rise in the use of sustainable production practices in recent years, and ski jackets are no exception.
+Two key measures are the use of recycled materials and PFAS-free DWR coatings.
+For reference, traditional DWR treatments rely on per- and polyfluoroalkyl substances, which are known as “forever chemicals” due to their inability to break down over time.
+With many states stepping up to ban PFAS, the outdoor industry is exploring more environmentally friendly water- and stain-resistant solutions (for more, you can read about Patagonia’s take on the issue).
+Bluesign-approved fabrics are also becoming more common, ensuring that materials are sourced and produced with minimal environmental impact.
+Finally, many brands offer Fair Trade-certified products, which help guarantee the fair and ethical treatment of workers.

 Ski Jacket (removing gloves from inside Trew Gear Jefferson)